Mental Health And Brain Diseases: Stroke, Dementia, And Other Illnesses

 Even so, neurology is related to psychology and mental health because the condition of the brain can influence thoughts, feelings, and behaviors.
 At the same time, psychological problems may or may not come from or even cause biological problems in the brain.
 The consequences of a long-term mental illness can be physically harmful, such as when a person who has depression stops taking care of their physical health.

-Symptoms of psychological disorders
+Symptoms of psychological disorders or a traumatic brain injury

-If your mind is causing you trouble, a psychologist or counselor can help.
+If your brain is causing you trouble, a psychologist or counselor can help.
 However, you might not immediately recognize that the problem is related to your mental health.
 A professional can answer your questions, address your concerns, and help you get on a healthier path.
-Here are some symptoms to watch for that could indicate a psychological disorder:

 iStock/kupicoo

-• You're eating or sleeping more or less than usual.
+• You're eating or sleeping more or less than usual

-• You have little energy to do the things you usually do.
+• You have little energy to do the things you usually do

-• You feel helpless, hopeless, or worthless.
+• You feel helpless, hopeless, or worthless

-• You have unexplained aches and pains.
+• You have unexplained aches and pains

-• You avoid social situations.
+• You avoid social situations

-• You feel irritable, restless, confused, fearful, or upset more than you usually do.
+• You feel irritable, restless, confused, fearful, or upset more than you usually do

-• You're having trouble in your relationships, perhaps fighting a lot, or pulling away.
+• You're having trouble in your relationships, perhaps fighting a lot, or pulling away

-• You have mood swings.
+• You have mood swings

-• You can't do the daily tasks you usually manage easily.
+• You can't do the daily tasks you usually manage easily

-• You think of harming yourself or someone else.
+• You think of harming yourself or someone else

-• You smoke, drink, or use drugs more than in the past.
+• You smoke, drink, or use drugs more than in the past

-• You no longer find enjoyment in life, even in your favorite activities.
+• You no longer find enjoyment in life, even in your favorite activities

-• You hear voices or see things that aren't there.
+• You hear voices or see things that aren't there

-Symptoms of brain diseases
+Symptoms of traumatic brain injury and other brain diseases

 Sometimes it can be difficult to recognize that you’re experiencing problems with your brain.
 Other times, it may be obvious.
 Your symptoms might vary from purely physiological to behavioral or emotional.
 Rather than trying to explain your symptoms by yourself, it can be important to see a doctor to be diagnosed.
 Speaking with a doctor can also help you understand when an issue might be worth exploring.